 So although premium-level features like the ones Arlo offers might make for a high-priced camera, note that you’re also paying for highly durable, expertly designed equipment that can withstand the elements, which is not necessarily a given in this market.

 For cameras that perform this well and look this good mounted around your home, we think Arlo is one of the best choices out there.

-Arlo says that normal usage for their cameras is about five minutes of recording each day.
-Under this usage, you should get four to six months out of your cameras before needing to pop out the batteries and recharge them.
-In high-activity areas with all alerts turned on, battery life will be shorter, but remember that you can also shorten the length of your motion recordings in the Arlo app to preserve battery life.
+According to Arlo, normal usage is about five minutes of recording each day.
+Under this usage, you should get four to six months of battery life.
+In high-activity areas with all alerts turned on, battery life will be shorter.

 Heater, B. (2018, Feb.
 6).
 Netgear is spinning off its Arlo security camera business.
 Techcrunch.